Content Authored by Cynthia Okechukwu

-- Categories: Instant Runoff & Ranked Choice Voting, Reforms
+- Categories: Ranked Choice Voting/Instant Runoff Voting, Reforms

 American citizens living abroad, including men and women in uniform, often face difficulties in voting in elections at home.
 Military and overseas voters continue to point to short ballot turnaround times as an obstacle to voting in federal, state, and local elections.
 Ranked choice absentee ballots provide a legal and practical solution to this problem.